 This course explores basic concepts and skills in science, mathematics, engineering, and technology appropriate to early childhood education.
 This course requires observation hours of field experience.
-Prerequisite: MA114 or higher, BI101 or higher, and EN112.
+Prerequisite: MA114 or higher, BI101 or higher with C or better.

 EC430 Creating Data Reports for ECE 4 CR